czbiohub-sf/cerebra/README.md

 chr1 631391 .
 C T 72.28 .
 AC=2;AF=1.00;AN=2;DP=2;ExcessHet=3.0103;FS=0.000;MLEAC=1;MLEAF=0.500;MQ=NaN;QD=25.36;SOR=2.303 GT:AD:DP:GQ:PL 1/1:0,2:2:6:84,6,0
 ```
 Note that only a single VCF record is displayed here.
-A sequencing run can generate on the order of 10^8 unique VCF entries, only a small portion of which contain meaningful biological signal.
-Thus drawing conclusions from VCF files remains a substantial challange. `cerebra` provides a fast and intuitive framework for summarizing VCF entries across samples.
+A sequencing run can generate on the order of 10^8 unique VCF records, only a small portion of which contain meaningful biological signal.
+Thus drawing conclusions from VCF files remains a substantial challange. `cerebra` provides a fast and intuitive framework for summarizing VCF records across samples.
 It is comprised of three modules that do the following:

         1) remove germline variants from samples of interest
         2) count the total number of variants in a given sample, on a per-gene basis